PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

-This function first checks if the basic ranking preference is correct using the sign function $\text{sgn}(\cdot)$.
-If the order is wrong, the reward is zero.
-If correct, a base reward $R_{\text{base}}$ is given, plus an additional reward that measures the normalized distance between the predicted and true score differences.
-Here, $\text{max\_error}$ is the maximum possible score difference, which is 3 for paired samples.
+where $D_{\max}$ represents the maximum possible score difference (i.e., 4 for the 1-5 scale).
+For strictly ordered pairs ($\Delta_{\text{true}} \neq 0$), the model receives a base reward $R_{\text{base}}$ for correct ordinality, with an additional penalty for prediction error magnitude.
+For tied pairs ($\Delta_{\text{true}} = 0$), the reward simply minimizes the absolute prediction difference.

 \subparagraph{Listwise Ranking Reward.} While the pairwise reward focuses on local comparisons, the listwise reward provides a more global ranking perspective within each slice.
-It is calculated as the normalized difference between a completion's predicted rank within its slice and the ideal rank of its ground-truth label, formulated as:
+It is calculated as the normalized difference between a completion's predicted rank and its ground-truth rank: